-Size: Transcript: 15 p.
+Size: 15 Pages, Transcript

 Summary: An interview of Carl Mydans conducted 1964 Apr.
 29, by Richard Doud, for the Archives of American Art.

 Mydans speaks of his background in photography and photojournalism; joining the Farm Security Administration staff; Roy Stryker as a catalyst for creativity; some of his outstanding experiences with the FSA; styles of different photographers; the significance of the FSA in American history, and how it changed Americans' awareness of other Americans; subjects of his photographs and their treatment of him; the influence of his fellow FSA photographers; technological changes in photography.